thin-edge/thin-edge.io/docs/src/architecture/faq.md

 We were looking for a widely-used, performant IPC mechanism and we investigated a number of alternatives.
 In the end, we decided to use MQTT for the following reasons:
-* The approach is used by other industrial IoT organisations and software, for example by [Open Industry 4.0 Alliance](https://openindustry4.com/).
+* The approach is used by other industrial IoT organizations and software, for example by [Open Industry 4.0 Alliance](https://openindustry4.com/).
 * Existing components (like [Node-RED](https://nodered.org/) or [collectd](https://collectd.org/) )
   that support MQTT can be easily integrated.
 In this case, thin-edge.io acts as an MQTT proxy: